 Tsilli’s been with us for 16 of our firm’s 25 years.
 Most filled with great stories.
 Some with stories too good to share here.
 And she’s now closing her chapter at FINE.

-As Tsilli transitions to a new kind of role at a new place, we recognize her tenure here as nothing short of transformative.
+As Tsilli transitions to VP of Creative at Instrument, we recognize her tenure here as nothing short of transformative.
 She’s representative of our own credo: Be human.
 Be awesome.
 Make big happen.
 And for her especially, it’s not bossy when you’re a boss.

 Creative Director Kenn Fine says, “Her career is evidence of the fertile ground we strive to provide here for people to do their best work and be their best selves.
 I’m very proud and excited for her to take this evolutionary step in her career.”